Striped Bass (Rockfish)

 What Is the Current State of Rockfish Populations in the Chesapeake Bay?

-An annual survey of the juvenile striped bass population in the Chesapeake Bay, conducted in October 2023, shows that for the fifth consecutive year, juvenile striped bass numbers are well below average.
+An annual survey of the juvenile striped bass population in the Chesapeake Bay, released in October 2024, shows that for the sixth consecutive year in Maryland and second consecutive year in Virginia, juvenile striped bass numbers are well below average.
 The most recent data from the Atlantic States Marine Fisheries Commission (ASMFC), the interstate cooperative that manages rockfish, 2022 stock assessment found that the striped bass population along the Atlantic Coast is no longer experiencing overfishing, but numbers remain below the management threshold, indicating further rebuilding of the population is required.
 In May 2023, the ASMFC instituted an emergency action to decrease the maximum size limit for most striped bass fisheries.
 That was followed in January 2024 with an update to Addendum II, which made further changes to the recreational and commercial fisheries.

 Why Are Rockfish Populations Struggling?